DineWithMe/Development-Tools/Good Code/README.md

 1.Name should be long because:

 - more meaningful (informative)
-- easier to replace all
+- easier to search / replace
 - long name has higher chance to be automatically unique and no collision, hence you wont mistaken it for another component

 2.Name should be reversed: